 Throughout the years, employees’ hunger for learning and development and its importance has been proven in different theories.
 The top peak in Maslow’s pyramid of motivation is defined as Self Actualisation, in other words the desire for personal growth.
 Carl Rogers’s theory on self-actualisation similarly emphasised that humans have one main motive and it is the tendency to fulfil one’s own potential.

 These theories gave rise to the importance of career growth and progression among employees.
 Career progression in its simplest terms is the steps for moving forward in one’s professional career.
 This is not confined to promotions or salary rises; it is about achieving next level goals in an employee’s career.
-This can be taking on new responsibility, new challenges, or developing skills and undertaking training programs for career development.
+This can be taking on new responsibility, new challenges, or developing skills and undertaking training courses or programs for career development.

 Tracking training and personal development across the business with training management software.